GuillaumeLiard/jumpingbox/README.md

 Proof of concept for jumping between divs

-click on a div to make it jump !
+Click on a div to make it jump !

-Jump relative to top of the div / top of the head